saulpw/jdot/README.md

   - `{ .outer .inner { ... } }` => `{ "outer": { "inner": { ... } } }`
      - the outer key is automatically closed after the inner value finishes; `inner` is the only element in `outer`
      - after setting a value, the next `.key` will be inserted into the most recently opened dict
-  - key must be reasonable: no spaces or symbols that have meaning in JSOM
+  - key must be reasonable: no spaces or symbols that have meaning in JDOT

 ## globals